chrishic/AWS-certs/professional/solutions-architect/data-stores.md

 * Data Lifecycle Manager
 	- schedule snapshots for volumes or instances every X hours
 	- provides retention rules to remove stale snapshots
+* EBS and RAID
+	- Types of RAID
+		- RAID0 (striping)
+		- RAID 1 (mirroring)
+		- RAID 5 (fault-tolerance via parity bits)
+			- 2 drives store data, 1 drive does parity bit
+			- can lose 1 drive and rebuild data
+			- writing parity bits can take up to 20-30% of IO
+	- NOTE: Because of performance overhead, AWS does *not* recommend RAID5
 * EC2 instance store
 	- when you stop/terminate instance, it goes away
 	- direct attached storage